 - Drain the poppyseeds and add them to the batter along with lemon juice and vanilla extract.
 Stir again until you have smooth batter.

-- Divide the batter between cupcake liners, filling about ⅔ of each case.
+- Divide the batter between cupcake liners, filling no more than ⅔ of each case.
 You should get about 14-16 cupcakes, depending on the size of your liners.
-Place in the oven and bake for about 25 minutes or until risen and springy to the touch.
+Place in the oven and bake for about 20-22 minutes or until risen and springy to the touch.
 Remove from the oven and place on a wire rack to cool completely.

-- In a large bowl, or a bowl of your electric mixer, add the egg whites and caster sugar and mix by hand briefly, until they are just combined.
+- In a large bowl, or a bowl of an electric mixer, add the egg whites and caster sugar and mix by hand briefly, until they are just combined.

 - Create a double boiler by placing your bowl over a pan of simmering water.
 Heat the egg mixture, stirring often, until the temperature on the sugar thermometer reaches 70°C (If you do not have sugar thermometer, you can check if the mixture is ready by rubbing some of it between your fingers.
 Be very careful as it will be very hot.
 You should not feel any sugar grains when rubbing the mixture between your fingers).
 The mixture should be very hot to the touch and the sugar should have dissolved completely.

-- Return the bowl with egg whites and sugar to the mixer, and using a whisk attachment, beat the mixture on high speed for about 8 minutes, until it's shiny and medium- soft peaks have formed.
+- Return the bowl with egg whites and sugar to the mixer, and using a whisk attachment, beat the mixture on high speed for about 8 minutes, until it's shiny and stiff peaks have formed.
 The meringue should be room temperature when this is finished.
-Stop the mixer and swap for the paddle attachment.
+Stop the mixer and swap the whisk attachment for the paddle attachment.

-- With mixer running on low, start adding softened butter, 2- 3 tablespoon at a time.
-Once all the butter have been incorporated, add the vanilla and poppyseeds (if using).
+- With mixer running on low, start adding softened butter, 1 tablespoon at a time.
+Once all the butter have been incorporated, add the vanilla and poppy seeds (if using).
 Turn the mixer to medium speed and and mix until silky smooth.

 - Transfer the buttercream into a piping bag fitted with the nozzle (I've used Wilton 1M) and pipe the buttercream on top of each cupcake.
-Sprinkle with extra poppyseeds if you would like and enjoy!
+Sprinkle with extra poppy seeds and lemon zest if you would like and enjoy!